5 Ways to Make Christmas Day about More than Just Presents

 Try adding to this birthday cake tradition, or any of these ideas, a little biblical saying, which you can say as the parent or (even better) together as a family: “The Word, [God the Son,] became flesh and made his home among us” (John 1:14 NLT).
 I love that.
 It’s the reason for the season, after all.

 Photo credit: ©Getty Images/RonTech2000

 Kayli Thompson edits, writes, and volunteers for Jesus’ Economy, an innovative non-profit creating jobs and churches in the developing world.
-At JesusEconomy.org, people can shop fair trade and give directly to a cause they’re passionate about, such as bringing the gospel to unreached people groups, providing clean water, and empowering women.
+At JesusEconomy.com, people can shop fair trade and give directly to a cause they’re passionate about, such as bringing the gospel to unreached people groups, providing clean water, and empowering women.